oSourceSE/oMigrate/README.md

 # oMigrate
-Pod &amp; Container migration script for podman
+Pod & Container migration script for podman built in python.